 Since the Harvey Weinstein allegations first surfaced, we've felt a shift brewing.
 In our office alone, each milestone spurs conversation about the ways we can facilitate change within our own lives, on the frontlines of work, relationships, and personal growth.

 Read on, to discover how our editors are keeping up momentum following the Women's March.

 "I decided to walk the talk—I got up yesterday and I marched.
 It’s one thing to post quotes on Instagram and use the hashtag, it’s another to donate and actually show up.
 My husband and I marched because it was important to us, but I also hope that in turn, we became an example.
 People can’t be what they can’t see.
 We had a christening for a very old friend’s baby girl and I wrote on her card that instead of going to her ceremony, we decided to march for her future instead.
-Yesterday I realised that being the change can sometimes mean being unconventional.
+Yesterday I realized that being the change can sometimes mean being unconventional.